 Jesu – Conqueror (2007)

 Conqueror trades Godflesh’s industrial harshness for slow-moving guitars, soft vocals, and layers of dense, melodic fuzz.
-It’s heavy but strangely serene — a kind of emotional weight that feels more like longing than rage.
-One of the most influential albums in shaping the doomgaze sound.
+It’s heavy but strangely serene, with an emotional weight that feels more like longing, and its influence on doomgaze is hard to miss.

 This Will Destroy You – Tunnel Blanket (2011)

-When it came out, Tunnel Blanket surprised many longtime fans with its stark departure from the band’s earlier, classic post-rock sound.
-In place of soaring crescendos came towering walls of distortion, slow-burning structures, and a much darker emotional palette.
-Tracks like “Little Smoke” and “Black Dunes” give a clear sense of the album’s intent—they’re more like rituals than songs.
+Longtime fans were understandably surprised by Tunnel Blanket, which leaves much of the band’s earlier post-rock sound behind.
+In place of soaring crescendos, it leans into towering walls of distortion, slow-burning structures, and a darker emotional palette.
+“Little Smoke” and “Black Dunes” capture that approach perfectly, unfolding more like rituals than structured compositions.

 Have A Nice Life – Deathconsciousness (2008)